 The tool g_msd gives inconsistent results with the flag -mol.
 If the diffusion coefficient is calculated for a single molecule using a corresponding index file, the result differs from an analysis for the same molecule, but using the

-#1 Updated by Simon Butler about 8 years ago
+#1 Updated by Simon Butler over 8 years ago

 I've just posted this to gmx-users but I guess it should probably go here too.
 My tests suggest these patches resolve both problems with the -mol flag.

 Regarding the excessive memory usage of g_msd when using the mol flag, as reported recently, I believe I've identified the source of the problem: the array of per-molecule MSD data in curr->lsq.
 In particular, it appears that the call to gmx_stats_add_point on line 476 is the key offender.

 I haven't the time at the moment to dig any further than this, unfortunately, but the attached patch (gmx_msd.mem.patch) may be of temporary use to users of g_msd.
 It merely comments out the call to gmx_stats_init and the printmol routine.
 If anybody wishes to retain the calculation of D for each individual molecule, they will need to recode the data accumulation in the style of that for the overall calculation I expect.

 There is also the problem of the large difference in the calculated results when using the -mol flag, as reported by Florian.
 I think the cause of this is an error in the logic within the corr_loop routine.
 The original sequence is: